Quasi-integrability from PT-symmetry: -structure of quasi-conservation

 \section{${\cal PT}$-structure of quasi-conservation}

 Upon quasi-deformation, the previously integrable equation develops an anomaly ${\cal Y}={\cal X}_x$ as,

-wherein the suffix $d$ signifies quasi-deformation and $M$ belongs to the governing algebra of the integrable counterpart. ${\cal Y}$ is at least first order in the deformation parameter $\varepsilon$ \cite{Ferreira2011,Ferreira2012}.
+where the suffix $d$ signifies quasi-deformation and $M$ belongs to the governing algebra of the integrable counterpart. ${\cal Y}$ is at least first order in the deformation parameter $\varepsilon$ \cite{R1,R3}.
 Under ${\cal PT}$, this nonzero curvature changes as,